curiostudio/project_curio/README.md

 # Design Focus
  - Enabling blind users to skim through code (code blocks and hierarchy) and to understand the logic of the code.
-   (This is currently not possible and the users form mental mind maps to understand the code, while their sighted counterparts can easily skim through code and understand it)
+   (This is currently not possible and the users form mental mind maps to understand the code, while their sighted counterparts can
+   easily skim through code and understand it)
  - Designing a low cost, easy to build interface, so that more users in the middle and lower economic sections can benefit from the ICT
    Job market
  - Developing an open source model, with emphasis on value generation through 'Share your wealth' business model.

+# Mentors
+This project wouldn't be possible without the support and guidance of Dr. Ianus Keller, Interaction design teacher
+Dr. Wilfred van der Vegte, Assistant Professor, Computer Aided Design Engineering Mr. Richard Bekking, Electronics Expert
+Mr. Jose Calors Jurra Llanusa, Open Source Hardware Expert